jenniferlieu/project-lomo-in-person-gaming-app/documentation/docs/system-architecture/classdiagrams.md

 The main component displays an interactive map along with icon circles of beacons on the map.
 The map is created by the [MapContainer](#mapcontainer) component and the beacon circles are created by the [BeaconCircle](#beaconcircle) component.

 Each circle is clickable and will [popup of a beacon](#beaconpopup) will appear displaying important information such as the name of the beacon, the user hosting it, the date, time, and location, and a description.
 Beacon data is fetched from the server.

+It also has a "create beacon" button that will navigate the user to the [CreateBeaconPage](#createbeaconpage).

 #### Footer
 The footer component contains an option to view all of the beacons as a list.
 The list view can be pulled up or clicked on to slide up and is created by the [ListViewController](#listviewcontainer).